 - Installation and renewal of 40 CCTV cameras

 - Upgrade of 20 bus stops to be disability compliant

 Infrastructure Service Committee chairperson Kurt Rehbein said council’s capital plan for 2022/23 had been set in an environment of continued rising costs, supply chain delays and uncertain contractor and workforce availability.

-“In setting our plan for the next financial year, we worked with the Queensland Audit Office and carefully considered what is required to deliver amidst the rapidly changing environment, which continues to impact industry and services across the world,” Cr Rehbein said.
+“In setting our plan for the next financial year, we worked with the Queensland Treasury Corporation and carefully considered what is required to deliver amidst the rapidly changing environment, which continues to impact industry and services across the world,” Cr Rehbein said.